SethHWeidman/intro_to_cuda/demo3_matmul/README.md

 - A naive GPU kernel that reads every input element directly from global memory.
 - A tiled GPU kernel that cooperatively stages blocks of `A` and `B` into `__shared__` memory.

-> **Placeholder for you:** Add a short paragraph here tying this demo back to Demo 1 and Demo 2
-> (e.g., how it combines massive parallelism with shared-memory tiling, what shapes it runs, and
-> what to look for in the timing table).

 ## Prerequisites

 - CUDA-capable GPU with a driver/toolkit that provides `nvcc` and the CUDA runtime.
 - `make`, `g++`, and permission to compile inside this folder.

 ## Build

 1. `cd intro_to_cuda/demo3_matmul`
 2. Remove any previous binary: `make clean`
 3. Build the executable: `make`